Abdalmalekshd/Abdalmalekshd/README.md

 - 👋 Hi, I’m @Abdalmalekshd
 - 👀 I’m interested in web design
-- 🌱 I’m currently learning front end
+- 🌱 I’m currently learning Back end
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...